saintmac/vyte-api-v2-doc/docs/reference/appointment-types.md

 <attribute name="handle" type="string">

-Handle is used at the endpoints as a unique identificator of the Appointment type.
+Handle is used at the endpoints as a identificator of the Appointment type.
 Created atomatically from the name by urlifying.
 For example, name `Conference lunch` will be transfomed into `conference-lunch`.
+Handle is unique within Vyteme page, but not globally.
+It means that several users with vytemes can have `conference-lunch` appointment types, but one user will have only one appountment type with that handle.

 </attribute>